cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### Reflections

 What went well:
-- With the merge of the industry guidance and the blueprint we are improving the publication flow which helps the stakeholders with their day to day work.
+- With the merge of the industry guidance and the blueprint page we are improving the publication flow which helps the stakeholders with their day to day work.
-- We have a created a more collaborative workflow with stakeholders than we had previously have.
+- We have a created a more collaborative workflow with stakeholders than we have previously had.

 Challenges:
 - We know that only 14% of visitors open the PDF.
-We also know that some of the reasons has to do with discoverability issues.
-Eventhough we are redesigning the page to make the guidance and checklist PDFs presented in context for the relevant industry without requiring a separate effort to find, we are assuming a big risk since data is showing low open rate.
+We also know that some of the reasons have to do with discoverability issues.
+Eventhough we are redesigning the page to make the guidance and checklist PDFs presented in context for the relevant industry without requiring a separate effort to find, we are taking a big risk that can lead to a lower user satisfaction since data is showing low open rate for PDFs.

 ---